TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 straightforward for every user, a very **basic Windows installer** is also provided for convenience.

-MyoFInDer's installation takes between 1 and 2GB of disk memory.
+MyoFInDer's installation takes around 2GB of disk memory.
 It uses around 1GB of RAM when running, and might use up to 100% of the CPU.
 For a good performance, it is advised to have at least 8GB of RAM on your computer, and 4 CPU cores or more.
 It is also recommended not to run MyoFInDer along with other CPU-intensive applications, like image-processing software.

 Index of the Installation page :